 That is it.
 You should be able to install new WordPress theme, plugins, and upload image files now and the error: The uploaded file exceeds the upload_max_filesize directive in php.ini should be resolved.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to change the upload_max_filesize PHP setting for you.
+Of course you don’t have to fix The uploaded file exceeds the upload_max_filesize directive in php.ini error by yourself, if you use our WordPress Hosting services, in which case you can simply ask our expert Linux admins to change the upload_max_filesize PHP setting for you.
 They are available 24×7 and will take care of your request immediately.